MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

   * Set the [hash partition key](#hash-partition-key) to be the string column column, and set the [`PartitionAssigmentMode` property](#partition-properties) to `uniform`.
 * **Frequent aggregations or joins on a high cardinality string column**:
   * For example, IoT information from many different sensors, or academic records of many different students.
-  * High cardinality is defined as more than 10M distinct values, where the distribution of values in the column is approximately even.
+  * High cardinality is at least 1,000,000 distinct values, where the distribution of values in the column is approximately even.
   * In this case, set the [hash partition key](#hash-partition-key) to be the column frequently grouped-by or joined-on, and set the [`PartitionAssigmentMode` property](#partition-properties) to `default`.
 * **Out-of-order data ingestion**:
   * Data ingested into a table might not be ordered and partitioned into extents (shards) according to a specific `datetime` column that represents the data creation time and is commonly used to filter data.
 This could be due to a backfill from heterogeneous source files that include datetime values over a large time span.